alekstech/notes/src/markdown/organizing-css-in-react-and-vue.md

 ---
-path: "/CSS-architectures"
+path: "/organizing-css-in-react-and-vue"
 date: "2019-04-28"
-title: "CSS"
+title: "Organizing CSS in React and vue"
 keywords: "CSS, architecture"
 ---

-# Organizing your CSS in React and Vue
+# Organizing CSS in React and Vue

 I've seen many logically organized front-end projects.
 When you combine several reusable components and a few page layouts with a router, a data store, an i18n plugin, authorization logic, and some API services, things start to get complex.
 Yet, orienting yourself in a repository you haven't seen before isn't too complicated.
 Until you need to understand how it's styled.